mlochbaum/BQN/spec/system.md

 | 32    | Signed integer  | Character
 | 64    | IEEE 754 double |

 An argument must be an array of numbers or an array of characters.
 Its elements must fit into the appropriate type.
 The "cell size" is the length in bits of a 1-cell, that is, `width×¯1⊑1∾≢arg`, and must be a multiple of the operation width.
-Both arguments must have the same cell size, and the same leading shape `¯1↓≢arg`.
-The result shape is this leading shape followed by the cell size divided by the result element width.
+The "leading shape" is `¯1↓≢arg`.
+For two-argument functions one argument can be scalar-extended if it has rank 1 and cell size equal to the operation width.
+Otherwise both arguments must have the same cell size, and the same leading shape.
+The result shape is the leading shape of any non-extended argument followed by its cell size divided by the result element width.
+As a scalar-extended argument indicates a single operation input, it's reused every time the operation is applied.

 Another tool is provided for performing direct conversions, with no operation applied.
 The 1-modifier `•bit._cast` takes a two-element operand and one argument, for example `⟨8,16‿'c'⟩•bit._cast ints` to convert each pair of numbers in `ints` into a 2-byte character.
 Each element of `𝕗` is a number or number-character pair giving width and type.
 The argument is encoded according to the first and decoded according to the second.